RidhimaGupta4/AB-Testing-Case-Study/README.md

 ## ⚖️ Ethics and Data Handling

 All user identifiers in this dataset are anonymised tokens.
 No personal data, IP addresses, cookies, or tracking parameters are stored or processed at any point.
-The analysis is GDPR compliant by design — there is nothing in this dataset that could identify an individual user.
+The analysis is GDPR compliant by design, there is nothing in this dataset that could identify an individual user.

 The synthetic data generation is transparent and documented.
 Every parameter choice references a public benchmark, and the random seed is fixed so anyone can reproduce the exact dataset from the scripts.